1756 - Prussian invasion of Saxony – Blockade

 The excellent Digitales Archiv Marburg proposes several other maps of the blockade of Pirna:

-This very strong country was made even stronger by the Königstein, near Schandau, a fortress impregnable to artillery.
+The Königstein, near Schandau, a fortress impregnable to artillery, made this very strong country even stronger.
 Another fortress, the Sonnenstein, overlooked Pirna.
 A chain of entrenchments defended the Saxon camp and a bridge of boats had been thrown across the Elbe at Pirna.
 In the first line of defence, the Saxons had 4 cavalry detachments: on the road to Dresden, in Rottwerndorf, at the windmill to the south of Langen-Hennersdorf and at Pfaffendorf.
 The Heights of Kohlberg, to the south of Pirna, were occupied by a Saxon detachment (9 officers, 12 NCO and 203 men).
 In the second line, the passage of the Gottleuba Stream between Neuendorf and the Elbe was guarded by infantry detachments.
 The third line consisted of a chain of entrenchments protecting the Saxon camp between Pirna and Langen-Hennersdorf.

 |Order of Battle|